eigebi/WiOpt-23-Nested-Index/README.md

 # WiOpt-23-Nested-Index
-The code will be updated soon.
+The code includes algorithms and simulations for preemptive shemes of MEC offloading.